 One by one the original communards moved away – three of whom settled on three sides of the property – until an official closing ceremony was held in 2012.
-With its purchase by artist Fritz Haeg in November 2014, Salmon Creek Farm continues as a place to take a step back from contemporary urban society, and starts a new chapter as a long-term art project formed by many hands, a new sort of commune-farm-homestead-sanctuary-school hybrid.
-An extended community of regularly returning comrades contribute to it’s revival & daily operations, propose projects, host gatherings, lead workshops, and shape it’s future during stays of a week up to a few months.
+With its purchase by artist Fritz Haeg in November 2014, Salmon Creek Farm continues as a place to take a step back from contemporary urban society and starts a new chapter as a long-term art project formed by many hands, a new sort of commune-farm-homestead-sanctuary-school hybrid.
+An extended community of regularly returning comrades contribute to it’s revival and daily operations, propose projects, host gatherings, lead workshops, and shape it’s future during stays of a week up to a few months.
 Each person on the land asks how their skills/interests/curiosities meet the needs/potentials/resources of the place.

-Salmon Creek Farm is located two miles from California’s Mendocino coast in Albion on 35 acres of mostly second-growth redwoods.
+Salmon Creek Farm is located two miles from California’s Mendocino coast on 35 acres of mostly second-growth redwoods.
 From gardens, meadows and fruit orchard on a ridge-top, the property slopes down to Big Salmon Creek in the valley.
 A cottage in the orchard is followed by eight hand-built cabins secluded on footpaths throughout the property, a few small abandoned cabins hidden in the wilds across a tributary that bisects the land, a recently restored octagonal sauna and various out-houses & out-buildings.

 The annual calendar is anchored by seasonal projects and activities in the cabins, woods, gardens, orchard, coast and local landscapes.
 Spring / Summer: planting, sowing, cultivating, weeding, building, tending.
 Fall / Winter: harvesting, preserving, trail-blazing, foraging, pruning, chopping, knitting, writing.
 And always cooking, cleaning, dancing/moving, publishing, repairing, resource/waste managing (water, power, compost, humanure) and exploring.
 There are visits to the neighboring swimming hole when warm and local hot springs when cool…